ToolsForDevs/FAST-SDK-Android/README.md

 We have defined two main components:
 * Plugins : Plugins are the tools themselves, that can be used in the Android application
-* Modules : Modules are extensions for plugins.
+* Extensions : Extensions are a quick and easy way to add functionality to plugins.
 For example:
-  * a module to support custom widgets in the View Inspector plugin
+  * an extension to support custom widgets in the View Inspector plugin
-  * a module to support custom objects formatting in the Logger plugin
+  * an extension to support custom objects formatting in the Logger plugin
-  * a module to support a networking library in the Network Inspector plugin
+  * an extension to support a networking library in the Network Inspector plugin
-  * a module to define custom actions in the Actions plugin
+  * an extension to define custom actions in the Actions plugin
+* Shared features : Shared features are feature modules you can depend on to build your custom plugins.

 FAST SDK is written in Kotlin, and will try its best to be compatible with Java (for developers).